asc3t1c/HTTP-Desync-Scanner/README.md

 ```bash
 echo AUTH > permission.txt && python3 http_desync_scanner.py --target example.com --port 80 --auth-file permission.txt --out desync_report.json --html desync_report.html --proxy 127.0.0.1:8080 --concurrency 2 --timeout 10
 ```

----

-If you’d like I can:
-- Add **per‑payload unique markers** (very high confidence detection) and update the usage doc to include how markers are shown in the output.
-- Add an option to **save raw `.req` files** for each payload (easy Burp import).
-- Implement an optional **control→test same-connection mode** (pipelined testing) to increase detection reliability.

-Which (if any) of those extras do you want me to add now?